-Investing in our common stock involves a high degree of risk.
-You should consider carefully the risks and uncertainties described below, together with all of the other information in the Prospectus and this Quarterly Report on Form 10-Q, including our financial statements and related notes included elsewhere in this prospectus and "Management's Discussion and Analysis of Financial Condition and Results of Operations," before making an investment decision.
+Our business involves a significant risks, some of which are described below.
+You should consider carefully the risks and uncertainties described below, together with all of the other information in this Quarterly Report on Form 10-Q, including our unaudited condensed consolidated financial statements and related notes included elsewhere in this Quarterly Report on Form 10-Q and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 If any of the following risks are realized, our business, financial condition, results of operations and prospects could be materially and adversely affected.
-In that event, the trading price of our common stock could decline and you could lose part or all of your investment.
 Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also impair our business operations.